Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Conclusion

 As future work, we want to further assess our methods on real-life problems.
 First, we want to study if tuning the methods for particular problems, instead of going with a fully generic approach, can improve the performances of these methods.
-For instance, we expect ``problem-specific" Lagrangian bounds to outperform their generic counterpart presented in this paper.
+For instance, we expect "problem-specific" Lagrangian bounds to outperform their generic counterpart presented in this paper.
 Second, we want to increase the number of instances in our database for the generic study.
 To achieve that, we plan on integrating and automating the deployment of these bounding methods with other sensitivity analysis approaches in modelling tools such as JuMP\cite{JuMP}, Pyomo\cite{Pyomo} or The Graph-Based Optimization Modelling Language\cite{gboml}.
 From a practitioners point of view, such integration would enable users to perform these analysis in a seamless manner.
+Third, an aspect that is not exploited in this paper is that, beyond merely having upper and lower bounds on $f(\lambda)$, we often possess a feasible solution to the problem for every $\lambda \in [\lambda_1, \lambda_2]$.
+Such solutions could serve as effective warm-start points, allowing the problem to be reoptimized efficiently when an exact solution is required.